lionroy/jekyll-talks-theme/_talks/bespoke.md

 ## An API to track KPI's

 ![SDG Index](https://dashboards.sdgindex.org/#/)
-- Using it teaches you how it works
+- Global datasets by country from World Bank
 - Driven by Open-data.
 Powered by research institute
 - Actors are encouraged to create source-code and APIs
 * [Bonus: F18 Authoring API](https://18f.gsa.gov/)

-## Authoring experience?
+## 2018 | The Challenge

 UP20 Aims at *Bridging the Digital Divide* we encourage...